presidenten/selenium-js-video-recorder/README.md

   (The library cleans allure reports by default)

-Checkout the demo `wdio.conf.js` to see how the hooks are set up.
+Be sure to take a look at `demo/wdio.conf.js` to see how to get started.